manishraje28/PragnaPath/README.md

 ## 🎯 What is PragnaPath?

-PragnaPath is an **Indian-themed, cognitive-adaptive, multi-agent AI learning companion** built for the ML Mumbai GenAI Hackathon.
+PragnaPath is an **Indian-themed, cognitive-adaptive, multi-agent AI learning companion**.
 Unlike generic AI tutors, PragnaPath observes how a learner thinks and **dynamically changes how it teaches**.

 ## 🏗️ Architecture